 The first few days in Chiang Mai were spent apartment hunting

 As I wanted to be in the Ninman area, we spent quite a bit of time visiting different apartments.
 We saw way too many places, to the point where they all started to look the same.
 While we did quite a bit of research in finding the right place, we realized how important it is to see the unit physically.
-Pictures are so deceiving – it doesn’t reflect the condition of the room, the noise level, or potential mold growing behind the walls.
+Pictures are so deceiving – it doesn’t reflect the condition of the room, the noise level, or potential mould growing behind the walls.
 Gross, I know.

 In the end, we decided to stay put at Smith Residence.
 It wasn’t the greatest, but it wasn’t the worst either.
 And for the price we were paying, we really couldn’t complain.